Yesterday I played the lottery for the third time in my life.

 What most of my dreams boiled down to was have the time to raise my son and the ability to see new places and really spend time there.

 My son is seriously my pride and joy.
 I love his personality and wish I could spend more time with him.
 I am so lucky I have every night and weekend with him but sometimes when I get off of work I need time to decompress.
 We still have a lot of fun but I just feel like more time would be better.

 The house and the car seemed like niceties.
 I really love my house and car.
-I would paint them both and fix them up but I don’t think to change them would make me feel much different.
-Also the job, it is cool.
+I would paint them both and fix them up but I don’t think changing them would make me feel much different.
+Also, the job is cool.
 Really cool, but I imagine spending my life teaching my son and puttering around learning to crochet and learning the ukulele in a hammock by the beach to be even better.